Guest

 The ERM infrastructure is designed to allow for granular monitoring on a task basis within the Cisco IOS software.
 Network administrators can define thresholds to create notifications according to the real-time resource consumption.
 ERM goes beyond simply monitoring for total CPU utilization.
 Through the use of ERM, network administrators and operators can gain a better understanding of the device's operational characteristics, leading to better insight into system scalability and improved system availability.

-Your Cisco IOS software release may not support all of the features documented in this module.
-To reach links to specific feature documentation in this module and to see a list of the releases in which each feature is supported, use the "Command Reference" section.
+Your software release may not support all the features documented in this module.
+For the latest feature information and caveats, see the release notes for your platform and software release.
+To find information about the features documented in this module, and to see a list of the releases in which each feature is supported, see the "Feature Information for Embedded Resource Manager" section.

 Use Cisco Feature Navigator to find information about platform support and Cisco IOS and Catalyst OS software image support.
 To access Cisco Feature Navigator, go to http://www.cisco.com/go/cfn.
 An account on Cisco.com is not required.